Copyright © 2001-25 Prem Kamble

 Write to Me | Comments | Related Articles | Top

+We can break free from the shackles of the subconscious rule book if we can uncover our subconscious pain points.
 Our subconscious pain points or hidden emotional triggers are typically concealed in deep recesses of our minds, often hidden beneath a self-imposed cover.
 We prefer to keep them under cover as they are reminders of unpleasant experiences that we wish to forget.
 The challenge lies in excavating these deeply buried and suppressed memories nestled deep within our subconscious mind.
 It is only through acknowledging, uncovering and confronting these painful memories that we can start the journey toward healing.
 The question that arises is: How do we access the depths of our subconscious to uncover these concealed emotional triggers?

-To aid in the discovery and elimination of these hidden unpleasant recordings and emotional triggers from our subconscious mind that impact our actions, I propose the following exercise:
+To aid in the discovery and elimination of these hidden unpleasant recordings and emotional triggers from our subconscious mind that impact our actions, I propose the following exercise.

 The exercise involves revisiting situations that made you feel angry, embarrassed, or uneasy.
 Wait untill you regain your normal state of mind, find a quiet place, sit back and relax.
 Close your eyes and mentally recreate the same situation, the sequence of events and experience that triggered those negative emotions.
 Imagine that situation in great detail, almost reliving the same moments.